Career & Finance

 22. Beauty Services

-Another great option for stay-at-home moms to consider is beauty services.
+Another great option for moms to consider is beauty services.
 Things like make-up, lash extensions, and spray tanning are almost always in high demand.
 Some of these services will require certifications in some states, but putting in the investment could pay off in the long run.

 23. Freelance Graphic Design